 Innovation and Food Safety are Boardroom Considerations

 The discussion, led by Dennis Donohue, then turned to a more macro view.
 Innovation is not confined to lower-level teams throughout the organization but is now a boardroom consideration.
-Food growers and suppliers are looking for technology that makes them more efficient, cost-effective, responsible and sustainable.
+Food growers and suppliers are looking for technology that improves operational efficiency, and is cost-effective, responsible and sustainable.
 They want to enhance their competitiveness.

 And, growers and suppliers need to be more transparent because today’s consumers increasingly want to know where their food is coming from and how it was produced.
 Are the farms using sustainable practices?
 Technology can help improve visibility and transparency from the farm to the store.